Live

 “The Leas Lift has a rather complex, but fascinating braking system.
 There are four different fail-safes; in case the cable should snap, there’s an ingenious clamping system, and there’s another device for over-speed and so on.
 It’s a joke, but people used to call the Leas Lift the world’s slowest white-knuckle ride!
 Anyone who’s been on the lift will know just how steep it is, and how important it is that these brakes work.
 The Lift closed in early 2017 when the Health and Safety Executive deemed these brakes unsafe.
 The amount of money initially thought needed to fix them was too much for the previous group of volunteers to raise.
 They did a fantastic job in keeping the lift open and repairing what they could, but this was the last straw.

 “There is a new group of trustees in place who hold a wealth of expertise in engineering, heritage and renovation.
 One of the things we will have to do is replace the braking system.
 We need to preserve what’s there and also install the most discrete brakes making the Lift comply with current regulations.
-The work is going to take time and money, much more than first anticipated, in order to make the site sustainable in the long term.
-ACME; architects for the seafront development are kindly providing pro bono services in relation to expanding the footprint of the Lift site.
-This will aid sustainability and support us through the planning stages.
-As part of this process we are reviewing the condition of the nearby Deck Chair Store, to see whether there is any potential for this to support the lift.”
+ACME; architects for the seafront development are working on plans to expand the footprint of the Lift site.
+This will aid sustainability and support us through the planning stages.”

 funding the leas lift renovation

 “We need to strip down many parts of the lift to find out their current state, in order to find out what needs repairing.
-To do this, we will have to remove the carriages from the tracks.
-They’ll be lifted off with a crane and stored carefully so we can inspect them in detail.
+To do this, we will have removed the carriages from the tracks so we can inspect them in detail.
 We need to work on the braking system, the tracks and also the wheel that controls the carriages.
 We can only inspect them properly by removing them from the site.”

 Leas Lift Wheel